Barelidap/Tass-from-Temu/README.md

 - first appearance
 - last appearance
 - visit duration
+- entry timestamp
+- exit timestamp
 - estimated age range
 - age confidence
 - estimated gender
 - gender confidence

 The tracker also ensures that demographic estimation is performed only when necessary.

+A visitor is considered to have left only after being absent from the frame for **2 seconds**.
+At that point, the visit is finalized and passed to the SQLite database for permanent storage.

 No personally identifiable information is stored.